 Using the conservation rating map, conservation areas including core areas, buffers, wildlife corridors, and other important conservation areas were identified based on size, concentration and connectivity of high value areas (see Figure 7).
+Additionally, the SEI map and wildlife habitat maps were cross-referenced to ensure that the most important ecosystem and wildlife habitat values were captured.
 The figure illustrates priorities for conservation, and could be used to develop a vision for a system of protected areas and resource lands connected across the landscape.